-We are examining this topic in order to issue regulations.
+We are currently examining this topic.

 SERVICE PROVIDERS

 The Illinois Retailers' Occupation Tax Act imposes a tax upon persons engaged in this State in the business of selling tangible personal property to purchasers for use or consumption.
 See 86 Ill.
 Adm.
 Code 130.101.
 In Illinois, Use Tax is imposed on the privilege of using, in this State, any kind of tangible personal property that is purchased anywhere at retail from a retailer.
 See 86 Ill.
 Adm.
 Code 150.101.
 These taxes comprise what is commonly known as "sales" tax in Illinois.